Use a QR Code reader on a mobile device to add this person as a contact:

 He reported extensively from the Middle East, interviewing King Fahd of Saudi Arabia, and oversaw coverage of the assassination of Yitzhak Rabin.
 In his final position at Reuters he was global Head of News responsible for all editorial output including text, TV, news pictures and graphics.He also ran Reuters publishing programme overseeing a series of books on foreign and financial affairs in conjunction with Pearson and Prentice Hall.

-His research interests are informed by his professional practice as a journalist and focus on areas of conflict and trauma and emotion and objectivity in news...
+His research interests are informed by his professional practice as a journalist and focus on areas of conflict, trauma, emotion and objectivity in news...
+He is director of Bournemouth University's Centre for the Study of Conflict, Emotion and Social Justice (CESJ).

 He was appointed Dean of what was then the Media School in 2005 and oversaw its transition to a faculty before stepping down from that role in February 2016.
 Before his work at Bournemouth University he was a visiting scholar at Green College Oxford researching into areas of journalism and spin.